 You know how bad your coach is.
 However, you should also bear in mind that he is still the one who should know the best about the game.
 Therefore, you should still listen to his directions.
 Also, you can also be aware that you are playing the wrong kind of basketball.
 I mean, on the positive side, these types of coaches are not ashamed to make you realize which mistakes you are committing.
 Learn to correct those mistakes and move on.

 3. Do not let his temper get into you.

-Now, your coach is telling you bad stuffs.
+Now, your coach is telling you bad stuff.
 How should you deal with it?
 Control yourself and do not allow his temper to get into you.
-In order to do this, be selective in listening to what your coach has to say.
+To do this, be selective in listening to what your coach has to say.
 Pay attention to your mistakes and his corrections, and disregard any form of trash talks, even if it is hard.
 It is better to remain calm because you can maintain your attention to what you are doing, which is helping your team stay in the game.

 No matter what your bad coach says, maintain your focus in the game.
 The only person who can defeat you is yourself; not your opponent and not your coach.
 Exercise your mental toughness.
 Do not let a bad coach eat you.

 5. Fight the burden of humiliation.

 Bad coaches do things that can humiliate their players.
 They may not know it at the moment because they are mad.
 Nevertheless, they still humiliate their players and humiliation can bring a player down.
 His self-confidence can go so low to a point that he does not want to play at all.
 A player should act maturely to fight this kind of situation.

 Also, bad coaches use a bad approach in dealing with their players because they want their players to be motivated that way.
 It is like a reverse psychology.
 They tend to frustrate and humiliate their players so that they can be motivated to do well.
 However, the real disadvantage is that players may be ruled by fear.
 It can either make or break a player and it is not a healthy form of motivation.
 Instead, they should be ruled by inspiration and love.